 - Yuhuan Kingjoy Metal Products Co., Ltd. (China)

-Of course, a company like American Faucet changes suppliers frequently depending on what it needs to be made this month, so by the time you read this, the company's suppliers may have changed considerably.
+A company like American Faucet changes suppliers from time to time depending on what needs to be made this month, so by the time you read this, the company's suppliers may have changed considerably.

 The American Faucet finishing and coating facility qualifies as a "zero discharge" system.
 It returns only a tiny fraction of the water used in production back into the environment.
 The rest is cleaned up and reused.